koding/koding/docs/docs/two-vm-setup-apachephp-server-db-server/index.md

 * * *

-We are going to run multiple commands, using pipe "&#124;" permits multiline.
+We are going to run multiple commands, using pipe and dash "&#124;-" permits multiline.
 We run 'apt-get update' first, then install mysql server:

 ```yaml
 user_data: |-